AS207960/glauca.digital/blog/_posts/2021-07-19-registry-lock.md

 The latter is a more complicated problem to solve, as a domain can be stolen in many ways.

-One basic (and fee) way to help secure your domain is to set a transfer lock on it.
+One basic (and free) way to help secure your domain is to set a transfer lock on it.
 This will automatically reject any requests to transfer a domain out, but it won't save you from a malicious employee, or a socially engineered support agent from changing your NS records to point somewhere